 On this dayOct 16, 1968

-On October 16, 1968, African American sprinters Tommie Smith and John Carlos placed first and third in the 200-meter dash at the Olympic Games in Mexico City, Mexico.
-As the U.S. national anthem played during the medal ceremony, the two men bowed their heads and raised Black gloved fists in a silent protest against racial discrimination in the United States.
-Both men wore Black socks with no shoes and Smith also wore a Black scarf around his neck.
-At a press conference following the demonstration, Smith explained he had raised his right fist to represent Black power in America, while Carlos had raised his left fist to represent Black unity.
-Smith said the Black scarf represented Black pride and the Black socks without shoes were intended to signify Black poverty in America.
+Mr. Smith and Mr. Carlos placed first and third in the 200-meter dash at the Olympic Games in Mexico City, Mexico.
+As the United States national anthem played during the medal ceremony, the two men bowed their heads and raised Black gloved fists in a protest against racial discrimination in the United States.
+Both men wore Black socks with no shoes, and Mr. Smith also wore a Black scarf around his neck.
+Mr. Smith raised his right fist to represent Black power, while Mr. Carlos raised his left fist to represent Black unity.
+Mr. Smith said his Black scarf represented Black pride and their Black socks without shoes signified Black poverty in America.

 The following day, the United States Olympic Committee threatened other athletes with stern disciplinary action if they engaged in demonstrations.
 Acting USOC Director Everett Barnes issued a formal statement to the Olympic International Committee, condemning Mr. Smith and Mr. Carlos, and claiming that the sprinters “made our country look like the devil.”

 The USOC suspended Mr. Smith and Mr. Carlos from the U.S. Olympic team following a midnight meeting.
 In the early hours of the morning on October 18, the Committee ordered both men to vacate the Olympic village in Mexico within 48 hours.